Environmental Education & Awareness

 Invite WRCT staff to talk to your organisation, neighbours, scout or church group, boat club or business about your vision and how your actions can make a difference.
 Learn more about storm water runoff, pollution and water quality monitoring; improving water quality for recreation, swimming and boating; erosion, sedimentation and stream bank stabilisation; providing habitats for aquatic and terrestrial wildlife, fauna and flora identification and monitoring, cultural, historical and social connections to the Whau River catchment.

 Ask WRCT for advice and help on weed management, eco-sourcing and what you can plant on your section if you live next to the river or a stream.
-Join or start up a local Sustainable Neighbourhoods Group for your neighbourhood.
+Join or start up a local Neighbourhood Group for your area.

 Monitor the river or stream near you.
 Anyone can join in or can be trained up to start a regular weed control program, or a pest animal monitoring & control program, or a water-monitoring (Wai Care) group for your neighbourhood.
 Or monitor the river or stream near you for rubbish or pollution and help clean up dumped rubbish.
 Learn how different types of rubbish and pollution impact on the health of streams and waterways, and discover how to avoid pollutants from entering a river or stream near you.